Donchy/git-tutorial/README.md

-#git init
+##git init
-initialization of repository
+..initialization of repository

 #git status
 show the status of repository